 Your Victim Advocate’s job is to help you with any immediate needs you might have when you come to the CAC.
 If you left your home in a rush and forgot to bring a change of clothes, your Victim Advocate can help.
 Or, if you’re unsure how to replace a loss of income in the wake of the abuse disclosure, your Victim Advocate can try to help with that, too.

-What your Victim Advocate will do during and after your visit
+Here’s what your Victim Advocate will do during and after your visit to the CAC

 As a highly trained and experienced member of the team, your Victim Advocate is able to: